 A walking lunge acts the same muscles as a simple lunge, but it may help raise your heart rate from the extra movement.

-2. Rather of returning to a standing pose, start to lunge forward with your left leg so it’s now in a lunge pose.
+- Rather than returning to a standing pose, start to lunge forward with your left leg so it’s now in a lunge pose.

 A lunge with a torso twist provides you the combined benefit of working your abdominals in extra to your glutes and quads.